Alan4247748/friendly-potato/docs/Tech Writing/Botnets.md

 ## P2P Architecture

-P2P, or (peer-to-peer) gets a lot of fanfair in the blockchain world.
-For **Botnets** it's how to build resilency into a system where each **agent** acts as both a client and a server.
+P2P, or (peer-to-peer) gets a lot of fanfare in the blockchain world.
+For **Botnets** it's how to build resiliency into a system where each **agent** acts as both a client and a server.

 A P2P architecture can be orchestrated to decentralize a command and control infrastructure, allowing "nodes" to perform missions and if a device is caught and "cleaned" makes it harder to take down the entire botnet.